Skip to main content

 Catalog

-Common arguments: page: int (default 1), pageSize: int (default 20, max 50).
-Arguments: query: string (free text), limit: int (default 10).
+Common arguments: page: int (default 1), pageSize: int (default 20, max 50), artistId: string (optional roster scope), includeNonAudio: bool.
+Arguments: query: string (free text), limit: int (default 10), includeNonAudio: bool.
 Common arguments: assetId: string (the Patchline asset ID), mode: "summary" | "full".
+Common arguments: a Spotify track URL.
+Resolve title/artist/ISRC with get_song_intelligence first.
+Pass allowLowConfidenceArtist:true only after confirming the artist with the user.
+Common arguments: an action (duplicate-candidate scan, archive/restore, reattribution preview, canonical-recording repair, or set_cover_art) plus the relevant asset IDs and a confirmation token for applied repairs.

 Artists & roster

 Common arguments: artist_name: string (required), mode: "summary" | "full".
 Arguments: query: string (artist name fragment).
-Common arguments: genre: string (optional), min_monthly_listeners: int, max_monthly_listeners: int, limit: int.
-Common arguments: artist_url: string (required — Spotify, YouTube, TikTok, SoundCloud, Apple Music, or Instagram), artist_name: string (optional display hint).
+Common arguments: genre: string (optional), market: string (ISO2), min_monthly_listeners: int, max_monthly_listeners: int, limit: int.
+Common arguments: artistId: string.
+Stale-only by default.
+Common arguments: none required.
+Refreshes up to 10 stale roster artists.
+Common arguments: artist_url: string (Spotify, YouTube, TikTok, SoundCloud, Apple Music, or Instagram) or an ariaArtistId from search_artists / get_trending_artists, plus an optional artist_name display hint.
 Gated by: roster tier limit (Free 1 / Starter 1 / Pro 5 / Scale 20 / Enterprise unlimited).
-Common arguments: artist_id: string.
+Common arguments: patchlineArtistId: string.
+Arguments: none required; optional filters by enrichment status or genre.
+Arguments: none.
+Read-only weekly brief.

 Releases